sp-shah/sp-shah.github.io/ulines.md

 ---

 ## Actinide Abundances Using New Uranium Lines
-Poster for JINA-CEE Frontiers in Nuclear Astrophysics
+[Poster](https://sp-shah.github.io/JINACEE_2022_Poster) for JINA-CEE Frontiers in Nuclear Astrophysics 2022 Conference at Notre Dame